xia-lab/MetaboAnalystR/README.md

 ## MetaboAnalystR History & Updates

+03-17-2019 - Added method for combining p-values for MS Peaks to Paths (mummichog + fGSEA pvalues), updated documentation and MetaboAnalystR 2.0 workflow

-03-11-2019 - Added code chunk to set the number of cores used for parallel preprocessing of raw MS data to half of the number of available cores to avoid user memory issues + updated filepath for ImportRawMSData, so users only have to provide the folder path to the samples.
+03-11-2019 - Added code chunk to set the number of cores used for parallel preprocessing of raw MS data to half of the number of available cores to avoid user memory issues + updated filepath for ImportRawMSData, so users only have to provide the folder path to the samples

 03-05-2019 - Version Update: 2.0.0! - added function for graphical integration of results from mummichog and fGSEA, added new tutorial with example data from the fecal metabolome of IBD patients